gisaia/aias/README.md

 ARLAS Processes (APROC) exposes an OGC API Processes compliant API.

 List of processes:
-- `ingest` : it ingest an archive.
+- `ingest` : it ingests an archive.
-- `directory_ingest` : it ingest archives found in a directory.
+- `directory_ingest` : it ingests archives found in a directory.
-- `download` : it ingest an archive.
+- `download` : it ingests an archive.

 ### Ingest process